waqarhanif-biocode/fasterStringTie/README.md

 # fasterStringTie

+Presenting fasterStringTie that is significantly (3 times) faster than the original StringTie.

 ### Overview

 The original StringTie tool, developed by Pertea M, Pertea GM, Antonescu CM, Chang TC, Mendell JT & Salzberg SL, revolutionized transcriptome reconstruction from RNA-seq data with its remarkable speed and accuracy (Nature Biotechnology 2015, doi:10.1038/nbt.3122).
 However, one glaring issue with StringTie is its underutilization of computational resources, specifically threads, cores, and processors, even when provided as parameters.